jonathansayer/bowling-challenge/README.md

 Introduction
 ---------

-The Bowling Challenge was issued by Makers Academy in Week 5 of the course.
+The Bowling Challenge was issued by Makers Academy after a week of learning JavaScript.
 The aim of the challenge was to build the backend logic, in JavaScript, to be used for a bowling scorecard.

 Bowling Rules
 ---------